 Also: you write really, really long run-on sentences because GOD, today sucks.
 Doesn’t today just suck?

 I blame the DVLA.
 They brought in this fancy-pants new system whereby you can now renew your tax disc online, see.
 Now, this made me happy.
 Very, very happy.
 I hate Post Offices.
 Hate them with the hatred of fiery hate.
-I hate them because a) they’re always filled with old people (WHY?) b) there’s always at least a twenty-minute queue, and c)they’re always filled with old people.
+I hate them because a) they’re always filled with people (WHY?) b) there’s always at least a twenty-minute queue, and c) they’re always filled with people.

-The one exception to this is the Not-The-Ghetto-Post-Office (located next to the Ghetto Superstore in the, er, ghetto across the way), which is always as quiet as the crypt, possibly because of its "Not Actually a Post Office, Just Pretending" status, which I discovered to my chagrin today.
-The post office I eventually ended up in wasn’t actually filled with old people either, for a change, but it was filled with a mad woman, who seemed to know every.single.person. in the room (except me, natch), and spent the entire ten minutes it took her to do her thing telling them all, in a very loud voice, about her job washing the bodies of dead people.
+The one exception to this is the Slightly-Less-Tiny-Post-Office, located in a convenience store about a mile alway, which is always as quiet as the crypt, possibly because of its “Not Actually a Post Office, Just Pretending” status, which I discovered to my chagrin today.
+The post office I eventually ended up in wasn’t actually filled with people either, for a change, but it was filled with a mad woman, who seemed to know every.single.person. in the room (except me, natch), and spent the entire ten minutes it took her to do her thing telling them all, in a very loud voice, about her job washing the bodies of dead people.
 I swear I’m not making this up.

 Hey look, I managed to write a whole entire entry about the post office and renewing my tax disc!
 This is interesting to you, Internet, don’t even try to tell me it’s not.